Opioids are an addictive, deadly category of drugs.

-Opioids are a deadly and addictive category of drugs.
-The class opioid encompasses heroin, synthetic opioids like fentanyl and other prescription pills that include opiates.
-Opioids cause chemical dependency in most users which causes them to be extremely difficult to stop taking.
-In this article you will learn all about the different benefits of opioid treatment for addiction help.
+Opioids cause chemical dependency in most users, making them extremely difficult to stop taking them alone.
+Learn all about the different benefits of opioid treatment for addiction help.

-If you or someone you know is in need of treatment, this article can help you understand the treatment process.
-We also have staff available 24/7 who can do an over the phone assessment to determine your needs.
+If you or someone you know is in need of treatment, we can help you understand the treatment process at our addiction centers.
+We also have staff available 24/7 ready for phone-based assessment of your needs.
+Call The Recovery Team.

-Opioid use disorder comes with a long list of consequences that impact the user and their loved ones negatively.
-It causes chemical dependency, and makes stopping on one’s own nearly impossible.
-This causes most opioid users to continue using, increasing their risk for opioid overdose.
+Opioid use disorders come with a long list of consequences for users and their families.
+It causes chemical dependency and makes stopping on one’s own nearly impossible.
+Most opioid users continue using, increasing their tolerance and risk for overdose.

-When users of opioids continue using for more than a few days, their body builds a tolerance to it.
+When users of opioids continue taking these drugs for more than a few days, their body builds a tolerance to them.
 This means that they must take more of the drug for it to have the same effect.
-Increased tolerance and dosages only compound the physical and mental addiction to the opioids.
+Increased tolerance and dosages only compound the physical and mental addiction to opioids.

+Medical professionals make the process more comfortable while providing much-needed therapy to address underlying mental health conditions.
 Our experienced medical staff is best at determining individual needs based on the severity of the addiction and other contributing factors.
-Those with mental health concerns also benefit from inpatient treatment.
-Most treatment programs for long term opioid addicts begin with a detox protocol.
+Those with dual diagnosis, co-occurring conditions, and mental health concerns also benefit from treatment.
+Most treatment programs for long-term opioid users begin with a detox protocol.

-Opioids have some rather serious withdrawal complications when compared to drugs like marijuana or even cocaine.
-Opioid withdrawal can cause high risk symptoms that usually require medical supervision.
+Opioids have serious withdrawal complications when compared to drugs like marijuana or even cocaine.
+Opioid withdrawal can cause high-risk symptoms that usually require medical supervision.
 Detox from opioids in a safe medical setting is a necessary step to break the chemical dependency.

-After a medically assisted detox, most opioid addicts require more care.
-The detox process usually takes 5-7 days but can take up to two weeks depending on the severity.
+After a medically assisted detox, most opioid users require more care.
+The detox process usually takes five to seven days but can take up to two weeks depending on the severity.